xeneta/security-operations-task/README.md

 The task is two-fold:

-* A practical case of developing a deployable development environment based on a simple application.
+* A practical case of developing a deployable production environment based on a simple application.

 * A theoretical case describing and evolving a data ingestion pipeline.